This article contains affiliate links. To find out more about affiliate links click here.

-The first time I went to Lyme Regis I was hooked after I found a little green poison bottle.
+The first time I went to Lyme Regis, I was hooked after finding a little green poison bottle.
 I didn’t know at the time that it was home to a Victorian rubbish dump.
-Imagine my excitement when I discovered that tiny little bottle and realised that there was in fact, an old rubbish dump there.
+Imagine my excitement when I discovered that tiny little bottle and realised that there was, in fact, an old rubbish dump there.

 What can you find at Lyme Regis?

 The things you can find at Lyme Regis can differ day to day, but you mostly find seaglass, pottery, bottles and fossils.
 I have also found some other household items like an old iron and even a teapot; the weather does have a huge effect on the items that can be found there.

 The seasons also impact what you can find too; there are many more people on the beach during the summer months, which means fewer things to find.
 Whenever there is a storm at Lyme, some of the cliffs are inevitably exposed, spilling out its contents onto the beach; I find that this is the best time to go.

 While some people think that it is just plain old trash being spilt on the beach, we beachcombers absolutely love it!
 I can quite easily come home with a bag full of loot that I have collected off the beach.
 On my last trip to Lyme, I found a fragment of pottery with hearts on it, and it was my favourite find of the day.
 After a bit of research, I discovered it was from a Royal Doulton bowl.

 Is it safe to beachcomb at Lyme Regis?